 How Reliable is PageRank Today?

 Others seem to believe that the PageRank we’re seeing today is still outdated, and just an echo of what a page’s PageRank would have been a few months ago.
 I haven’t found that to be the case – at least for blog posts, where you can typically know exactly how old a page is.
 Our previous blog post was published a couple of weeks ago, and has a PageRank.
-That said, any tool that measures on a scale of 0-10 is not designed to be a super accurate indicator of anything.
-PageRank has only become slightly more accurate at serving its original purpose: Being a rough indicator of how many links are pointed towards a webpage, and how highly Google thinks of that webpage.
+That said, any tool that measures on a scale of 0-10 is not designed to be a super accurate indicator of anything and PageRank has only become slightly more accurate at serving its original purpose: Being a rough indicator of how many links are pointed towards a webpage, and how highly Google thinks of that webpage.

 What is the Future of PageRank?